Try for free

 #1 Poor invoicing capabilities

 Although the Paymo app is often updated with new features, they haven't mastered invoicing to the extent of other competitors.
-Online reviewers note that Paymo is missing some desired billing options, and the way that it lists tasks on invoices can deter some companies from using them.
+Online reviewers note that Paymo is missing some desired billing options, and the way that it lists tasks on invoices can deter some companies from using them, as this review on G2 mentions.

 Luckily, there are other Paymo alternatives out there that allow you to choose what information gets shown on invoices.